ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

 - **Quantum Safe Cryptography implemented in TLS only protects data in transit, not at rest.**
   The quantum safe algorithms utilized by
-  {{site.data.keyword.keymanagementserviceshort}} protect your data from breach as it travels to a {{site.data.keyword.keymanagementserviceshort}} endpoint.
+  {{site.data.keyword.keymanagementserviceshort}} protect your data from breach as it travels to a {{site.data.keyword.keymanagementserviceshort}} service endpoint.
 Imported root keys(including their associated payloads) are encrypted by TLS session keys.

 - **{{site.data.keyword.keymanagementserviceshort}} currently only supports Quantum Safe Cryptography for Linux Platforms.**